wasmerio/wasmer.io/_posts/announcing-wcgi.md

 Here are some of WCGI's highlights:

-- Benefit from decades of application and library development without learning another web framework
+- Benefit from decades of CGI application and library development, use any language compilable to WASI (AssemblyScript, C, C++, Go, PHP, Python, ...)
-- Simplify distribution and release management by publishing your package on WAPM
-- Enjoy faster cold start times as WebAssembly module instantiation is much quicker than other serverless technologies
-- Reduce release artifact size – WAPM packages only contain your business logic and static assets, eliminating the need for an HTTP stack or bulky Docker containers
+- Reduced package size: packages will only contain your business logic and static assets, eliminating the need for an HTTP stack or bulky Docker containers
-- Use any language compatible with WASI, such as AssemblyScript, C, C++, Go, JavaScript, PHP, Python, Ruby, Rust, or Swift
-- Experience enhanced security – WebAssembly code runs in a sandbox, with one instance per request
+- Completely sandboxed execution: WebAssembly code runs in a sandbox, with one isolated instance per request

 Picture a Wordpress installation without worrying about attackers breaking into